thucvinguyen/slackbot-tool/README.md

 # AI SDK Slackbot

-An AI-powered chatbot for Slack powered by the [AI SDK by Vercel](https://ai-sdk.dev/docs/guides/slackbot).
+An AI-powered chatbot for Slack followed the tutorial of [AI SDK by Vercel](https://ai-sdk.dev/docs/guides/slackbot).

 ## Features